 - 8 ounces spaghetti noodles, cooked according to the package instructions

 - 1 teaspoon Italian herbs

-- 1 ½ cup freshly shredded mozzarella cheese divided
+- 1 ½ cup mozzarella cheese, grated off the block and divided

 - ½ cup cottage cheese